Senior Writer: Priya Naha

 By incorporating IoT data into the company’s supply chains and workflows, organizations shorten their time to produce orders by an average of more than six business days.

-Numerous organizations use artificial intelligence (AI) prebuilt on their ERP as SaaS system applications to help drive innovation, automate operations, and make better decisions.
+Numerous organizations use artificial intelligence (AI) prebuilt on their SaaS ERP shadow system applications to help drive innovation, automate operations, and make better decisions.

 The global survey also has a result on AI.
 Incorporating AI into the ERP system yields a 36% drop in errors and reduces the time taken to close the books by 3.5 days.